The Evolution of a Revolution

 The Talking Machine World, April 1922

 The evolution of recorded sound created hundreds of phonograph companies.
-A subset of phonograph companies that used "phone" "graph" or "ola" in their branding are identified in these two Phonographia Factola Galleries:
+Many phonograph companies used "phone" "graph" or "ola" in their branding and those are identified in their respective Phonographia Factola galleries.

 With the growing popularity of radio in the early 1920's combination sets of radios and phonographs were first put together by some small manufacturers around 1922.
 The Emerson Phonograph Co. is said to have "introduced the first radio-phonograph combination sold in the United States."
 The Radio Corporation of America (RCA) in 1924 offered their Radiola IX as a radio that could fit "snuggly inside your phonograph cover!"
 Brunswick put the Radiola IX in their phonographs at the end of 1923 and Sonora was also an early seller of combination Radio-Phonographs. "